Key takeaways

 Is the tax exemption for work performed abroad still applicable in Spain?

-Yes, the Article 7.p IRPF exemption remains applicable in 2025, provided all legal requirements are met.
+Yes, Article 7.p IRPF exemption remains applicable, provided all legal requirements are met.

 Can capital gains be reduced before December 31st?